-It is true, inclusion matters.
+Inclusion indeed matters.
 Accessibility Matters.
-Making space, accessible space, for everyone at your meeting is important.
-Making your event accessible and inclusive will be important for those it directly impacts but it will send a clear message of welcomeness to everyone.
-Inclusion is something that all of us in the meetings industry need to focus on and provide more at our events, if we want them to continue to grow and attract new members.
+Making space accessible for everyone at your meeting is important.
+Making your event accessible and inclusive will be important for those it directly impacts but will send everyone a clear message of welcomeness.
+Inclusion is something that all of us in the meetings industry need to focus on and provide more at our events if we want them to continue to grow and attract new members.

 Making meetings more inclusive means thinking of ways to allow everyone to participate.
-It could be offering a streaming option for people who aren’t able to travel because of childcare needs, disability, government limitation, business decision, or financial hardship.
+It could be offering a streaming option for people who aren’t able to travel because of childcare needs, disability, government limitations, business decisions, or financial hardship.

-It could also be making your meeting a space for everyone to feel safe and welcomed.
-Let attendees know through your marketing and communications that everyone has a place at your event.
+It could also make your meeting a space for everyone to feel safe and welcome.
+Through your marketing and communications, let attendees know that everyone has a place at your event.
 Work with your designers and communications teams to create messaging and graphics that appeal to all the different audiences.

 For attendees to have the best-rounded learning experience at your event, means they need to learn from new and fresh perspectives.
-When you are choosing your speakers for your event, try reaching out to new diverse groups who you haven’t traditionally worked with.
+When choosing your speakers for your event, try reaching out to new, diverse groups you haven’t traditionally worked with.
 Don't be shy about asking for help or asking others what groups exist in your field that you may not be including.
-As planners we have vast networks, your staff and planning committees do too.
+As planners, we have vast networks, and your staff and planning committees do.

-When you are choosing your event locations, keep in mind how accessible they are to physically enter, move about, and exit the space.
+When choosing your event locations, remember how accessible they are to enter, move about, and exit the space physically.
 Newer and remodeled properties may be better suited for access than old or more historic venues.
 Make sure doors open and close with ease and that each space you use has a flat entrance or ramp to enter and exit.
-Also be sure in the event of an emergency, all of your attendees can safely exit the venue.
+Also, be sure in the event of an emergency, all of your attendees can safely exit the venue.
 Keep in mind that you should never use space that only some of your attendees can go to based on mobility limitations.

 In meeting rooms, it is important to make sure everyone has a seat to enjoy the content.
 This may mean removing chairs at different points in the room to ensure wheelchairs have access to be parked or that people who use specialized equipment have a place to store items while in session.
-Don’t forget to keep accessibility in mind when you are designing your stage sets where everyone has access to awards and speaking opportunities.
-Nearly all properties have ramps or chair lifts or they can be rented.
-Make sure this is included in your contracts and RFPs so you have time to plan and budget for any option you may need.
+Don’t forget to keep accessibility in mind when designing your stage sets, where everyone has access to awards and speaking opportunities.
+Nearly all properties have ramps or chair lifts, which can be rented.
+Ensure this is included in your contracts and RFPs so you have time to plan and budget for any option you need.

-Focusing on mental health as a part of inclusion is important too.
-Sometimes people need to step away from the hustle and bustle of events and they may appreciate a quiet room for meditation, reflection, or prayer.
+Focusing on mental health as a part of inclusion is important, too.
+Sometimes, people need to step away from the hustle and bustle of events, and they may appreciate a quiet room for meditation, reflection, or prayer.
 Try honing in on a quiet area in your event space and setting aside some appropriate furniture for participants to spend a few moments to recharge.
-You could also consider bringing in counselors, coaches, or advocates as resources for your attendees.
+Consider bringing in counselors, coaches, or advocates as resources for your attendees.

-Another way to show inclusion onsite, is to work with your properties to convert restrooms throughout the facility from single sex only spaces to open spaces for everyone.
-This can be done with signage and your venue can help provide guidance on where to place the signs and which restrooms would be the most appropriate.
-Other venue options to look for or to create in the space to make it more inclusive are nursing mother’s rooms or parent rooms, where nursing mothers can go, if they wish to privately pump or feed.
-Also consider having an open policy for nursing mothers to nurse anywhere they feel comfortable.
+Another way to show inclusion onsite is to work with your properties to convert restrooms throughout the facility from single-sex-only spaces to open spaces for everyone.
+This can be done with signage, and your venue can help guide where to place the signs and which restrooms would be the most appropriate.
+Other venue options to look for or to create in the space to make it more inclusive are nursing mother’s rooms or parent rooms, where nursing mothers can go if they wish to privately pump or feed.
+Also, consider having an open policy for nursing mothers to nurse anywhere they feel comfortable.